saulmm/saulmm.github.com/_posts/2015-05-14-When Iron Man & Hulk meets Dagger2 & RxJava.md

 title: When the Avengers meet Dagger2, RxJava & Retrofit in a clean way
 ---

-Recently, a lot articles, frameworks, and talks are appearing related with testing and software architecture at the android community, as said in the last [Droidcon Spain](http://es.droidcon.com/2015/speakers/), we are focusing increasingly on how to do robust applications instead on how to develop specific features.
-That denotes that the android framework and the current Android commnunity is reaching some level of maturity.
+Recently, a lot articles, frameworks, and talks at the android community, are appearing talking about testing and software architecture, as said in the last [Droidcon Spain](http://es.droidcon.com/2015/speakers/), we are focusing on how to do robust applications instead on how to develop specific features.
+That denotes that the Android framework and the current Android commnunity is reaching some level of maturity.

-The first idea was to write a single article, but seeing the large amount of contents that these frameworks provide I have decided to divide the article  into at least a 3 part series.
+Today, if you are an Android developer and don't recognize the words [Dagger 2](http://google.github.io/dagger/), [RxJava](https://github.com/ReactiveX/RxJava) or [Retrofit](http://square.github.io/retrofit/), you are missing something, this series will put some focus on giving the basic ideas of how to use these frameworks together with a [Clean Architecture](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) perspective.

-Today, if you are an android developer and don't recognize the words [Dagger 2](http://google.github.io/dagger/), [RxJava](https://github.com/ReactiveX/RxJava) or [Retrofit](http://square.github.io/retrofit/), you are missing something, this series focuses on giving some basic ideas of how to use these frameworks together in a [Clean Architecture](http://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) perspective.
+My first idea was to write a single article, but seeing the large amount of contents that these frameworks provide I've decided to create a series with at least 3 articles.

-As always, all the code is published in [GitHub](https://github.com/saulmm/Avengers), please, all the recomendations, errors & problems, and comments are welcome, sorry if I don't have much time to answer all :)
+As always, all the code is published in [GitHub](https://github.com/saulmm/Avengers), please, all the recomendations, errors and comments are welcome, sorry if I don't have much time to answer all :)

 ![](http://androcode.es/wp-content/uploads/2015/05/avengers_list-e1431571424213.png)

 <br>
 ## Dependency Injectors & Dagger 2

-It has really taken me time to understand how this framework works, so I would like to make clear the way in which I have learned to use it.
+It took some time to find out how this framework works, so I would like to make clear the way in which I have learned to use it.

 [Dagger 2](http://google.github.io/dagger/) It's based on the [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection) pattern.